AlexisVal08/The-OSI-Model-/README.md

 ![OSI Layer #1](https://github.com/AlexisVal08/The-OSI-Model-/assets/135868956/99d775d6-fe0e-406d-97f7-690b00fad7fe)

-Ascending to the Data Link Layer, a skilled choreographer emerges, framing data into coherent structures called frames.
+Ascending to the Data Link Layer, a skilled choreographer emerges, Taking charge of framing data into coherent structures called frames.
 This layer excels in addressing, error detection, and correction, ensuring a flawless performance within the local network.
 The duet of Logical Link Control (LLC) and Media Access Control (MAC) sub-layers adds an intricate harmony, managing logical addressing and hardware addresses.
+In the context of a Microsoft laptop, this layer plays a crucial role in establishing a reliable link between the laptop and other devices on the same network, such as a router or a printer.
 </p>
 <br />